Wyliemaster/GD-Decompiled/README.md

 ## IMPORTANT

 - This Project is intended to be used as reference material to assist with modding.
+- Educating people on how geometry dash is built under the hood.
 - This repository is <b>not</b> a matching decompilation
 - This code is NOT intended to be compiled.
 I don't condone pirating the game!!
 I sure hope you bought it with your own money first!